zeke1806/pbAffectation/README.md

 cd pbAffectation
 yarn
 ```
-For those who do not have python to install, it must also be installed.
+You must have node js and python installed on your machine.

 ## Usage